tahaabukhari/bimarihaunter/README.md

 - Deployment: backend builds via Docker and deploys to Cloud Run; migrations use Alembic for the DB where applicable.
 - Notes: assets and mascot art live in `docs/app-doc/images/` and `android/ghosts/`.

-Built 100% over antigravity with patience and perseverance. 👻 by team bitscare
+Built 100% over antigravity with patience and perseverance. 👻 by team bytescare